 Another important consideration — and the one responsible for the best dreams — is to analyze what you’re hoping to get from your fruit trees.
 Do you want apples for fresh eating?
 Or for cooking, canning, and making pies?
 Do you want early season cherries?
 Peaches to put up?
 Plums to make jam?
 All these desires suggest specific varieties of the fruits you intend to grow.

 But that’s not the only consideration when choosing which variety of fruit tree to grow.
 Talk to friends, neighbors, your local nursery folks, and the nearby university extension service if you’re lucky enough to have one about which trees do best in your locale.
 They can recommend ones best suited for your conditions, which have the best resistance to disease and other problems common to your area, as well as which ones will give you the kind of fruit you crave.
 You may have to make some compromises between your wants and needs.
 But as my grandmother used to say, there’s no such thing as a bad piece of fruit (which explains that worm we once found in a jar of her canned peaches).

-The other thing to plan for is the work you’ll need to do.
+The other thing to consider is the work you’ll need to do.
 As in all organic growing, soil is the key to success.
-And, once you’ve done your planning, that’s something you can get started on now, well ahead of planting, if the ground hasn’t frozen.
+And, once you’ve done your layout, that’s something you can get started on now, well ahead of planting, if the ground hasn’t frozen.
 It’s not enough to dig a hole out of your clay soil and fill it with compost.
 The tree roots will just circle around in the hole and eventually strangle the tree.
 Dig a wide hole after you’ve spent time conditioning the soil around it with cover crops, compost and other soil-condition amendments as required.
 Remember: good drainage means good rooting conditions.
 And the healthier your soil, the more nutrients and organic matter it contains, the better your tree will be able to resist disease, fungus, and insect invasion.